Application

 • If you are missing 1 or 2 letters of recommendation at the time you are applying, you can send a request to your academic referees through the online form: they can either upload a written letter or fill out a form

-NB.
-What we mean by academic referees: professors in your university of origin and outside if possible (e.g. a laboratory you worked at), in scientific or technological fields.
+Note: What we mean by academic referees: professors in your university of origin and outside if possible (e.g. a laboratory you worked at), in scientific or technological fields.
 We only accept their professional/academic email address (no hotmail, gmail or personal email address).

-NB.
-The request for recommendations will only be sent to your referees once you submit your application form.
+Note: The request for recommendations will only be sent to your referees once you submit your application form.
 If you don’t submit it, no request will be sent.

 As long as we haven’t received the 2 letters of recommendation, your application will NOT be examined.